openedx-unsupported/registrar/README.rst

 Using Standalone
 -----------------

-Alternatively, you may run Registrar locally without the edX Devstack.
-Note that in this configuration, functionality that depends on communication with other edX services (e.g. LMS authentication) will not work by default.
+Alternatively, you may run Registrar locally.
+Note that in this configuration, functionality that depends on communication with other Open edX services (e.g. LMS authentication) will not work by default.

 Requirements: